-Finding your NEW happy place
+Finding your NEW place

-Where we live has a significant influence on how happy we are.
 Studies show that people feel attached to a place when they feel a sense of belonging.
-This attachment can increase our wellbeing and lead to better health and a longer, happier life what could be more important?
+This attachment can increase our wellbeing and lead to better health and a longer, happier life - what could be more important?

-So, if you're happy where you currently live - and are relocating to a new country you'll want to do all you can to ensure you're as contented in your new home.
-If you're moving with work, your employer may have asked you to move to a specific country but there may still be choices available, such as whether you live in the heart of a city or relocate to the suburbs or perhaps further afield.
+So, if you're happy where you currently live - and are relocating to a new country you'll want to do all you can to ensure you're as content in your new home.
+If you're moving with work, your employer may have asked you to move to a specific country but there may still be choices available, such as whether you live in the heart of a city or relocate to the suburbs, or perhaps further afield.

-In order to make these decisions, you need to evaluate what makes you happy where you are now.
+In order to make these decisions, you need to evaluate what makes you happy now.
 Some love the city; others crave the countryside.
 It may not come down to a straight choice, as many cities have ample green spaces.
-For example, even though it has a population of over 5million, 46% of Sydney is actually green space.
+For example, even though it has a population of over 5 million, 46% of Sydney is actually green space.

 If you're being sent to a city, can you live in the suburbs and commute?
-Do you enjoy driving, or is robust public transport essential?
+Do vou enjoy driving, or is robust public transport essential?

 Draw up a list of musthaves for your happiness and wellbeing, discuss and agree these with those relocating with you.
-There are a variety of reasons for moving.
+There are a variety of reasons for

 Moving for work is a common one, and if so, discuss your priorities with your employer.

-For instance, if the countryside is important to you let them know.
-Others, may value a short commute to work; for parents, finding an excellent local school may be the critical requirement.
+Finding an excellent local school may be the critical requirement.

-Does your chosen destination meet your needs?
+Does your chosen destination meet your logsistical needs?
 Beijing, for example, is the world's most populous city but offers superb transport, and all subway signs are in English as well as Chinese.
-Those who are moving to Beijing and want to immerse themselves in the local culture, for example, may wish to relocate to somewhere such as the Yonghegong Lama Temple area, which offers a mix of traditional and modern amenities.
+Whereas other cities, particularly in the U.S., may be more oriented around the car and mass transit may be less convenient.